 Planning is always done keeping the future in mind, however, the future is always uncertain.
 So in the function of management certain assumptions will have to be made.
 These assumptions are the premises.
-Such assumptions are made in form of forecasts, existing plans, past policies etc.
+Such assumptions are made in the form of forecasts, existing plans, past policies, etc.

 These planning premises are also of two types – internal and external.
-External assumptions deal with factors such as political environment, social environment, advancement of technology, competition, government policies etc. Internal assumptions deal with policies, availability of resources, quality of management etc.
+External assumptions deal with factors such as political environment, social environment, the advancement of technology, competition, government policies, etc. Internal assumptions deal with policies, availability of resources, quality of management, etc.